iNafey/yamtl-pygments-lexer/maintenance.md

 I have not included all the tokens here but these are the most commonly used ones with a variety of colors in MkDocs Material.
 The colors can also be found in the [MkDocs Material Code Blocks section](https://squidfunk.github.io/mkdocs-material/reference/code-blocks/#custom-syntax-theme).
 You can always use 'Inspect Element' to find the CSS token style (MkDocs Material Styles as defined above) for a particular element in the code block used in any documentation using MkDocs Material.

+Refer to the MkDocs Material documentation above to see how you can update the stylesheets for the MkDocs Material project.
+Make sure to test this on a local version of your documentation site before deploying it to the live site (e.g. your-site.github.io).

 ## Package the yamtl-pygments-lexer Plugin

 In order to create an executable package that works with the Pygments `pygmentize` command, you need to clone the repo, head over to the root directory and run the command: `sudo python setup.py develop`.
 This will create a symlink to the plugin in your system.
 You can then use the `pygmentize` command to highlight YAMTL files.
 For example, `pygmentize -l yamtl-groovy -x test_scripts/test.groovy` will highlight the input file in the terminal.
 Once this is successful, you can use the updated YAMTL lexer with the local MkDocs Material documentation (i.e. one that runs on localhost).